rbind/apreshill/content/post/2020-12-31-modern-blogdown/index.markdown

 tags:
   - hugo
 aliases:
-  - modern-blogdown
+  - new-year-new-blogdown
 authors:
   - alison
-summary: A guide to getting up and running with blogdown, the Hugo Wowchemy academic-starter theme, GitHub, and Netlify (phew!)
+summary: New year, new blogdown!
+A guide to getting up and running with blogdown, the Hugo Wowchemy academic-starter theme, GitHub, and Netlify.
+Not brief.
 image:
   caption: '[Photo by Ben Wilkins on Unsplash](https://unsplash.com/photos/8Yxkb0SvNEM)'
   focal_point: ''